MarkShawn2020/my-documents/docs/development/Coding/JS/npm_yarn-howto.md

 see: - [node.js - npm check and update package if needed - Stack Overflow](https://stackoverflow.com/questions/16525430/npm-check-and-update-package-if-needed)

-### check exist, locally and globally, with and without dependencies
+## npm: how to check exist, locally and globally, with and without dependencies

 ```sh
 # check a npm package P exist locally